 Atz, Julia L. Scholarship Fund

-Application period is March 1, 2017 to April 28, 2017.
-The Julia L. Atz Scholarship will award $2,500 in 2017 to a senior (or entering their senior year in the fall 2017) in college or a post-graduate student pursuing a career in classical music performance or conducting, and with a college GPA of 3.00 or above.
+Application period is March 1, 2018 to April 28, 2018.
+The Julia L. Atz Scholarship will award $2,500 in 2018 to a senior (or entering their senior year in the fall 2018) in college or a post-graduate student pursuing a career in classical music performance or conducting, and with a college GPA of 3.00 or above.
 An applicant can re-apply and receive financial support in ensuing or subsequent years.
 Preference will be given to applicants from Indiana.
-Deadline to apply is April 28, 2017.
+Deadline to apply is midnight on April 28, 2018.

 Donor Fund Story: